glasskube/gitops-template/README.md

 ### Uninstalling packages

-To uninstall a package or a clusterpackage, simply remove the custom resource from the git repository.
+To uninstall a package or a `ClusterPackage`, simply remove the custom resource from the git repository.

 ### Updating Glasskube